Title: Communication and consent

 - Learn about incidents that have taken place within the wider healthcare arena and how they affect osteopaths working with patients

-09:15 – 10:45 Communication and consent: The new OPS and other guidelines for osteopaths - Mark Waters
+09:15 – 10:45 Communication and Consent: The New Osteopathic Practice Standards and other Guidelines for Osteopaths - Mark Waters

 10:45 – 11:00 Break

-13:45 – 15:15 Consent and communication with patients with dementia and / or limited capacity - Rob McCoy, osteopath
+13:45 – 15:15 Consent and communication with patients with dementia and / or limited capacity - Steve Vogel, Osteopath

 15:15 – 15:30 Break